Donor Profile

 Canada's ODA increased by a further 19% in 2022 to US$7.8 billion, its highest ODA spend to date, largely due to support to Ukraine (some in the form of humanitarian assistance), increased costs for in-donor refugees, as well as higher contributions to international organizations.

 Prime Minister Justin Trudeau’s government has repeatedly promised to increase Canada’s international development assistance every year until 2030 to realize the SDGs, including in the Minister of International Development’s most recent mandate letter.
-Budget 2023 repeats this commitment, while simultaneously breaking that promise, as it includes a 15% decrease in ODA from 2022.
+Budget 2024 breaks that promise, as Canada continues to decrease its ODA from FY2022-23, when Canada spent a record high of CAD8.1 billion ( US$6.2 billion) on international development assistance.

 Where is Canadian ODA allocated?